waltermity/llm-d-inference-scheduler/README.md

 > **WARNING**: This current requires you to have manually built the vllm
 > simulator separately on your local system.
 In a future iteration this will
 > be handled automatically and will not be required.
+The tag for the simulator
+> currently needs to be `0.0.4`.

 You can deploy the current scheduler with a Gateway API implementation into a [Kubernetes in Docker (KIND)] cluster locally with the following: